 UStream alternative platforms: Livestream, JWplayer, and Dacast

 So viewed the pros and cons of Ustream itself.
 Let’s take a look a some of the Ustream alternative platforms.

 Livestream is an online video platform originally launched as Mogulus in 2007.
 Based in New York, Livestream integrates basic OVP offerings with hardware such as cameras and encoders.
 Their service includes live streaming, video-on-demand, auto-recording of live streams, and so on.

 The best part of the Livestream service is their hardware and software integration.
 However, compared to other offerings on the market, this service is somewhat expensive.
 Livestream formerly offered a free ad-supported service, which ended in 2016.
 In 2017, IAC subsidiary Vimeo acquired Livestream.
 Since then, Livestream has eliminated it’s more basic plan in favor of two more costly options.

 Livestream’s Premium plan starts at $75 per month when billed annually ($199 per month billed monthly).
 This includes ad-free live streaming with auto-archiving and studio software included.
 However, many features that are often necessary for professional live streaming, such as white-label design, password protection, and referrer restrictions, are only available at their Enterprise Plan level.

 The Enterprise plan costs $999 per month billed annually, or $1299 on a monthly basis.
 Custom plans are available for large-scale businesses with even larger budgets and specific needs.

 What you need to know about Livestream

-- Livestream offers free access to their live production switcher software with their basic plan.
+- Livestream offers free access to its live production switcher software with its basic plan.